 The most recent fee update concluded in December 2021 and went into effect on July 1st, 2022.
-As this report covers FY2022-23, this most recent fee update is in effect.
+This most recent fee update is incorporated into this report.
 The individual fee amounts, and their designated purpose will be described in detail in the following section.
 Resolution 2021-76 was also adopted along with the fee study which allows the City to increase the development impact fees described in the following by an amount equal to the average percentage change over the previous year in the California Construction Cost Index starting on July 1st, 2023.
-This increase will be included in the next annual report.
+The increase for FY2023-24 was 6.89%.